jhudsl/Reproducibility_in_Cancer_Informatics/reproducibility-checklist.md

 - [ ] The data needed to run the analysis are included in the project and/or a script for downloading the data is included.
 - [ ] There is no manual steps (you never clicked or dragged something to alter the data) required to re-run the analysis.
   - [ ] If no to the above question, the manual step required is highly documented and the exact steps needed to re-do the manual step are explained.
+- [ ] In analyses where randomness is used, a seed is set.

 ## Documentation
 - [ ] The origin and measurements of the data are explained.